 1.1 The 2-year experience requirement in Section III.3.2., Evidence of Experience and Credentials, of the SVC-04 PA (MOD) applies only to specialist substance abuse treatment providers participating in the project.

-Applicants must state whether or not the per-person costs are within the following reasonable ranges by treatment modality.
-Applicants must also discuss the reasonableness of the per-person costs.
-If proposed costs exceed reasonable ranges, a detailed justification must be provided.
+b.
+Discuss the reasonableness of the per person costs.
+If proposed costs exceed acceptable ranges, a detailed justification must be provided.

 1.4 Performance Measurement: All SAMHSA grantees are required to collect and report certain data, so that SAMHSA can meet its obligations under the Government Performance and Results Act (GPRA).
 Grantees of the Targeted Capacity Expansion Grants program will be required to report performance in several areas.
 Applicants must document their ability to collect and report the required data in “Section E: Evaluation and Data” of their applications.